This article will explore the best DJ and live performance plugins available in 2023.

 Key Features:

-- Pitch modulation
+• Pitch modulation

-The big envelope mapping panel covers the majority of Gross Beatโs interface.
-When the envelope is green, it controls time, and when itโs orange, it manipulates the soundโs volume.
+The big envelope mapping panel covers the majority of Gross Beat’s interface.
+When the envelope is green, it controls time, and when it’s orange, it manipulates the sound’s volume.
 When you are on the time panel, you can create pitch modulation in steps and tape stop effects.
-In addition, you can draw your own envelopes and create envelope points with great ease, which makes Gross Beat very intuitive and friendly to beginners.
-Finally, you can create riser effects or scratches by experimenting with different envelope setups. - Volume modulation

 Gross Beat can be an excellent utility tool due to its volume manipulation capabilities.
-You can go back to basics and draw sidechain envelopes or go crazy with it and create complex stutters and gate effects that can add movement and interest to static sounds and samples. - Great for live performances
+You can go back to basics and draw sidechain envelopes or go crazy with it and create complex stutters and gate effects that can add movement and interest to static sounds and samples.

 Gross Beat is an excellent tool to use if you are a live performer.
 There are 36 pattern slots per patch on the pitch and volume processors.
-The way theyโre set up makes it effortless to swap from one to another, which is essential when you are performing and need a new effect on the fly.
-In addition, you can map MIDI notes or MIDI CCs to help you swap through the different pattern slots or to return to a previous scene.
-Finally, you can control the wet/dry knob with MIDI CC and map the time offset parameter with knobs to create interactive scratching patches.
+The way they’re set up makes it effortless to swap from one to another, which is essential when you are performing and need a new effect on the fly.

 Compatibility: